YuZhaoshu/yuzhaoshu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-My name is Yu Zhaoshu.
+My name is Zhaoshu Yu (余兆舒 in Chinese).
 I am currently a fourth-year undergraduate student majoring in Applied Physics at Tongji University.
 In the latter half of this year, I shall commence doctoral studies at Tongji University's School of Computer Science and Technology under the supervision of Prof. [Jingkuan Song](https://jingkuansong.github.io/index.html).

 My research interests focus on Vision-Language-Action Models, Embodied AI and Multimodel Learning.